 There are several different subtypes of osteosarcoma which are identified by the way they look on x-rays and under the microscope.
 The categories are classified into grades, which specify how likely the cancer will grow and spread to other parts of the body.
 Treating osteosarcoma depends on the grade of the tumor and its stage.
 Some of these subtypes have a better prognosis (outlook) than others.

 High-grade osteosarcomas are the fastest growing and typically occur in children and teens.
 There are many types of high-grade osteosarcomas, but the three most common are Osteoblastic, Chondroblastic, and Fibroblastic.
 Intermediate and low-grade osteosarcomas respond to the same treatment and are the slowest growing.

 Osteosarcomas are usually found because of the symptoms they cause.
 Pain and swelling are the most common symptoms and in advanced cases, bones, which have become weakened by osteosarcoma, tend to fracture.
 For this reason, Dr. Allison as an orthopedic oncologist is exceptionally qualified to treat osteosarcoma.
-His knowledge of musculoskeletal structures surpasses most physicians given his experience with diseases and fractures that damage bone.
+His knowledge of musculoskeletal structures surpasses most physicians in the Los Angeles area given his experience with diseases and fractures that damage bone.

 Pain and Swelling

 Pain in the affected bone (usually around the knee or in the upper arm) is the most common symptom.
 At first, the pain could be inconstant, but worsen at night.
 Physical activity increases pain and it may even result in a limp if the tumor is in a leg bone.